jvitku/demonodes/README.md

 * places these new neural modules into the network
 * connect them with other components

-is contained under `projectTemplate/python/myNetwork.py`.
-First, the script should be linked under the Nengo simulator:
+is contained under `projectTemplate/python/myNetwork.py`, and after use of `linkdata` script, this file should be linked under `nengoros/nengo/simulator-ui/nr-demo/projectTemplate`.

-	./linkdata -cf ../projectTemplate

 Then, the script can be launched, simply run the `./nengo` and then write into the command-line interface: `run` with relative path to your script, so e.g.:

-	run projectTemplate/myNetwork.py
+	run nr-demo/projectTemplate/myNetwork.py

 #### Adding Drag and Drop Icon into the Nengo GUI